dipscope/TypeManager.TS/README.md

 TypeManager.configure(typeManagerOptions);
 ```

-With such configuration any circular reference will be handled using JSONPath so you are completely free from errors during conversion to a string.
+With such configuration any reference will be handled using JSONPath so you are completely free from errors during conversion to a string.

 ## Advanced usage